 When first seen his general physical examination was completely unremarkable.
 The neurological examination showed hyperesthesia and hyperalgesia in the lower extremities up to the knees.
 He had severe bilateral sensory dystaxia and could only stand with support.

-Intramuscular B12 injections were started and during the following days his hematological status inproved, (-apart from neurological symptoms, the functional B12 deficiency caused by N2O also produces megaloblastic anemia,- ed.) although his neurological condition continued to deteriorate.
-The paresthesias ascended to the nipples and he developed fecal and urinary incontinence. (- stuff deleted-)
+Intramuscular B12 injections were started and during the following days his hematological status improved, (-apart from neurological symptoms, the functional B12 deficiency caused by N2O also produces megaloblastic anemia,- ed.) although his neurological condition continued to deteriorate.
+The paresthesias ascended to the nipples and he developed fecal and urinary incontinence.

-Four weeks later he began to improve and four months after the onset of the symptoms, and his last use of nitrous oxide he could walk with some hesitation and had completely regained bowel and bladder control and sexual function (-stuff deleted-)."Stacey et al
+Four weeks later he began to improve and four months after the onset of the symptoms, and his last use of nitrous oxide he could walk with some hesitation and had completely regained bowel and bladder control and sexual function..."Stacey et al

 "This 32 year old woman was admitted to the neurology service for inability to walk and paresthesias in her limbs and trunk.
 Her symptoms began 3 weeks prior to admission with a 'tingling' sensation in the soles of her feet, trunk and hands.
-Her gait bexcame progressively less steady and the day prior to admission she had an episode of urinary incontinence.
-Her past medical history was significant for bulimia and occasional intranasal use of cocaine. for the previous 3 months she had inhaled nitrous oxide for recreational purposes, up to 200 cartridges a day, three to four times a week. (-stuff deleted, similar neurological signs as above, some antisocial behavior)."Stacey et al
+Her gait became progressively less steady and the day prior to admission she had an episode of urinary incontinence.
+Her past medical history was significant for bulimia and occasional intranasal use of cocaine.

 Also, but less well known, the state of B12 deficiency caused by regular use of nitrous oxide produces hyperhomocysteinemia, an accumulation in the blood of the amino acid homocysteine.
 Hyperhomocysteinemia is a risk factor for vascular disease of all sorts.
 Furthermore, hyperhomocysteinemia, B12 deficiency and folic acid deficiency early in pregnancy all increase the risk of getting a child with a neural tube defect (spina bifida and anencephaly, childeren with no brains or open spinal cord).
 If you are a woman, planning to get pregnant or just "at risk of getting pregnant", nitrous is a bad idea.